An Introduction to PCR

 dPCR and ddPCR are based on the concept of limiting dilutions.
 The PCR reaction is split into large numbers of nanoliter-sized sub-reactions (partitions).
 The PCR amplification is carried out within each droplet.
 Following PCR, each droplet is analyzed with Poisson statistics to determine the percentage of PCR-positive droplets in the original sample.
 Some partitions may contain one or more copies of the target, while others may contain no target sequences.
 Therefore, partitions classify either as positive (target detected) or negative (target not detected), providing the basis for a digital output format.

 ddPCR is a recent technology that became available in 2011.5 ddPCR utilizes a water-oil emulsion to form the partitions that separate the template DNA molecules.
 The droplets essentially serve as individual test tubes in which the PCR reaction takes place.
+This technology was put to use in creating sensitive SARS-CoV-2 tests.

 The recent development of microfluidic handling systems with microchannels and microchambers has paved the way for a range of practical applications, including the amplification of DNA via PCR on microfluidic chips.